UKHO/docs/quality-assurance/desktop-accessibility-testing.md

 * Manual testing using screen readers
 * Manual testing using screen magnifiers

+Note that automated testing as part of a CI/CD pipeline will not be possible.

 ## Test Approach

 1. Manual testing using an accessibility tool